Skip to content

 Bulk discounts soften it: 10% off when you buy 3 to 5 items, 15% off at 6 or more, and a further 20% off once you own 40 items.
 There are no content refunds and no test-drives, so buy a track for a series you’re actually going to run.

 A single D-class season is one car plus the six tracks on the schedule.
 At the 15% bulk discount that’s about $85 of content, plus three months of subscription at $33, so roughly $125 to race one discipline for a season.
-That’s the honest number behind “how much will I spend.”
+That’s the real number behind “how much will I spend.”

 • Take the FIA $10 deal if you’re new.